-This advice is also supported by seven empirical studies, including four evaluation reports shared confidentially with TASO.
-These studies use data to show that participation mentoring, counselling and role model interventions seem to be associated with positive student outcomes.
+This advice is also supported by eight empirical studies, including four evaluation reports shared confidentially with TASO.
+These studies use data to examine the associations between participation mentoring, counselling and role model interventions and student outcomes.
 Most of this evidence comes from the UK.
-It is primarily focused on student attitudes and aspirations rather than HE participation.
+It is primarily focused on student attitudes and aspirations, although more recent reports have also examined the link with HE participation.

 We have focused on evidence produced in the last 10 years and, in the case of UK-based evidence, since the student finance reforms were introduced in 2012.
 Older evidence has been included if is exceptionally relevant.

 Causal studies on the impact of mentoring, counselling and role models:

 Castleman, B., Arnold, K., & Wartman, K. (2012).
 Stemming the Tide of Summer Melt: An Experimental Study of the Effects of Post-High School Summer Intervention on Low-Income Students’ College Enrollment.
 Journal Of Research On Educational Effectiveness, 5(1), 1-17. https://doi.org/10.1080/19345747.2011.618214